 According to the University of Bergen's degree- and academic regulations, the students are given one new attempt per assignment if one or more of them were not approved the first time.
 The assignment must be approved before the students can be assessed in the course.

 The mandatory course assignments are valid for one semester after the semester the course was taken.

 In the course, the following forms of assessment will be used:

-The form of assessment is a four-hour written examination in Spanish.
+The form of assessment is a six-hour home examination written in Spanish + 1 hour technical time.
 The grade will be based on content and language.
-The examination may be conducted digitally.

 Examination Support Material

 Students may use monolingual and bilingual (for example Norwegian-Spanish/Spanish-Norwegian) dictionaries approved by the Department during the exam.
 The students must bring their own dictionary to the exam and be aware of and follow the rules regarding dictionary use on exams.